 Great Oak Assisted Life Skills

 Great Oak Assisted Life Skills (GOALS) is a half day program that will meet three times per week.
 During our time working within the community we received consistent feedback that the young adults we serve needed a place to have meaningful experiences to obtain life and employment skills.
 With input from our participants and their families GOALS was created.
-This program will launch in March of 2020 and applications will be available in January.

 Great Oak’s Silver Saddles are a group of mature women who seek to increase their balance, coordination, flexibility and strength while in the saddle.
 This program is taught by a PATH International Certified Therapeutic Riding Instructor and is held throughout a 6 week program.
 Groups are limited to three riders and various times are available.
 This program begins June 5, 2019.
 For more information, please email firstname.lastname@example.org